-This brief is a joint publication of the Black Minds Project (an initiative of the Community College Equity Assessment Lab (CCEAL) at San Diego State University (SDSU) and the Black Male Institute at the University of California, Los-Angeles (UCLA).
-In this report, we present analyses of publicly available countywide data on the suspension of Black males in San Diego's public schools.
+This report is a joint publication of the Black Minds Project (an initiative of the Community College Equity Assessment Lab (CCEAL) at San Diego State University (SDSU) and the Black Male Institute at the University of California, Los-Angeles (UCLA).
+The report was commissioned by the Greater Sacramento NAACP.
+In this report, we present analyses of publicly available statewide data on the suspension of Black males in Sacramento county’s public schools.

 Some of the key results highlighted in this report include the following:

 - Black males are 5.4 times more likely to be suspended in Sacramento County than the statewide average.

 - Nearly 18 Black males were suspended, per day, in the county.

 - Sacramento County has four school districts in the top 20 suspension districts for Black males in the State of California.

 - Sacramento City Unified is the most egregious suspension district for Black males in the State of California.

 - Black males in early childhood education (kindergarten through third grade) are 9.9 times more likely to be suspended than their peers (statewide).

 - One third of all Black male foster youth are suspended in Sacramento County.

 Black Minds Project